-Traditional firewalls lack the ability to go as deep as next-generation firewalls, especially when it comes to applications.
-NGFWs allow the user to see which applications are being used across the network and enables the ability to control specific usage within those applications.
+Traditional firewalls lack the ability to go as deep as NGFWs, especially when it comes to applications.
+NGFWs allow the user to see which applications are being used across the network and enable the ability to control specific usage within those applications.
 With a traditional firewall, the flexibility to control access this deep is not available.

 2. Issues with Network Speed

-While traditional firewalls have adapted over the years to address certain types of evolving threats, speed is still an issue.
+Speed is an issue.
 Many traditional firewalls create a bottleneck at the data inspection points, which can slow down your operation and cost you money.
 For operations expecting to scale, add more rules, policies, and security protocols, this is not ideal.

 3. Logistical Drawbacks

 Many traditional firewalls are not capable of adapting to the changing aspect of company systems and operations.
 They can be clunky, require extensive management and maintenance, and struggle to adapt to cloud-based environments.